Rapptz/discord.py/docs/faq.rst

         async def setup(bot: commands.Bot) -> None:
             await bot.add_cog(MyCog(...), guild=discord.Object(123456789012345678))
-            # or multiple:
-            # await bot.add_cog(MyCog(...), guilds=[discord.Object(123456789012345678), discord.Object(987654321098765432)])

-5. Using the :meth:`~app_commands.CommandTree.copy_global_to` method.
-    This one is intended for development purposes and is not recommended for production use.
+- Using :meth:`~app_commands.CommandTree.copy_global_to`:

-    It will copy all global and guild commands to the specified guild.
+    This copies all global commands to a specific guild.
+This is mainly for development purposes.

     .. code-block:: python3

         tree.copy_global_to(guild=discord.Object(123456789012345678))